lp-wan/archi/revised-schc-architecture.md

 SCHC is primarily a compression mechanism for structured datagrams comprising headers.
-It reduces the size of these datagrams by exploiting predictable patterns found in application data and network header structures (e.g., static field values, network prefixes in addresses, known port numbers).
+It reduces the size of these datagrams by exploiting predictable patterns found in application data and network header structures, e.g., static field values, network prefixes in addresses, known port numbers.

 Instead of transmitting headers in full, the sender replaces known header fields with a compressed residue and an identifier -- a **RuleID** that